Actionable Book Summary: Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 Think of it like deciding what TV to buy.
 You surely don’t need – and a lot of times can’t really afford – two 60 inch plasma on your wall – except if you’re a football maniac and you gamble on different sports.
 That’s why you choose only one, the one you like better.
 Do the same with the tasks that are knocking on your door.
 Choose to do only the ones that are bringing you closer to where you want to be in life.

 Usually, people ask themselves, “How can I do both?”
 These are the Nonessentialists.
 They think that everything is possible.
-They spend hundreds of dollars on productivity planners, smart watches, bracelets, innovative (and expensive) ways to write stuff on 15 different devices, attend meetings, sign-up on spammy-looking sites to get time-hack techniques that will suposedly triple their efforts.
+They spend hundreds of dollars on productivity planners, smartwatches, bracelets, innovative (and expensive) ways to write stuff on 15 different devices, attend meetings, sign-up on spammy-looking sites to get time-hack techniques that will supposedly triple their efforts.
 Contrary to what they expected, all the tools they’ve gathered end up only wasting their time.

 There isn’t a tool that will magically give you more time.
 The only way to summon more hours in a day is by making deliberate trade-offs.